braboj/tutorial-git/02-Concepts/04-git-index.md

 ## Index

-The index is a binary file (generally kept in .git/index) containing a sorted list of path names, each with permissions and the hashcode of a blob object;
+The index is a binary file (generally kept in .git/index) containing a sorted list of path names, each with permissions and the hashcode of a blob object.

-The content of the index can be inspected with the ***git ls-files*** command.

 ```shell
 $ git ls-files --stage